soroushmdg/gwid/README.md

 `snp_data_gds` object of class `gwas` read output of `SNPRelate` package, we use this package because it is very fast and efficient.
-`haplotype_data` object of class `phase` has haplotype data. `ibd_data` is an object of `gwid` class that has ibd information.
+`haplotype_data` object of class `phase` has haplotype data. `ibd_data` is an object of `gwid` class that has IBD information.

 ``` r
 library(gwid)